rianhunter/blah/build-guide/README.md

 ### Installation - adapter - *VT610EX Rev:SC3A VTImage 19.07* card

+The following steps will remove the onboard quartz clock source and add the adapter board to hook up the clock gen.
+Beware that a CX card without a clock source will prevent a PC from booting!
+So after you removed the components you need to have an external clock source on your card if its plugged into your PC.

 This card has 4 components that need to be removed: Y1 (crystal), C22, C19, R12.
 The following image shows them marked in pink: